OVERVIEW of Endometriosis

 It is important to note that while the following risk factors increase one’s likelihood for endometriosis, there are many cases in which women are diagnosed without any of the following:

 - Family history, especially mother or sister

 - Average age range 25-40

-- History of menstruation complications (i.e. short menstrual cycles, frequent periods)
+- History of menstruation complications (i.e. long menstrual cycles, frequent periods)

 - Not having children